wptrainingteam/anatomy-of-a-theme/README.md

 ## Description

-In this lesson you'll learn about the different files that make up a theme and how they work together to display your WordPress website.
+In this lesson you'll learn all about the different files that make up a theme and how they work together to display your WordPress website.

 ## Objectives